-The Index's findings were welcomed at launch by both the Scottish and Welsh Governments as well as Chief Secretary to the Treasury, then Parks and Green Spaces Minister, Rt Hon.
+The Index's findings were welcomed at launch by both the Scottish and Welsh Governments as well as Chancellor of the Exchequer, then Parks and Green Spaces Minister, Rt Hon.
 Rishi Sunak MP.
 It has also been showcased in a blog post by national mapping agency, Ordnance Survey, publishers of the Open Greenspace dataset upon which the Index is based.

 This latest recognition of the important contribution of the Green Space Index has seen it shortlisted in the Analytical Insights category at Esri UK's annual Customer Success Awards.
 The awards are described as showcasing "the most pioneering projects, teams and individuals, championing transformation through innovative use of ArcGIS", Esri's leading software which is used by Fields in Trust as part of our evidence-led approach to protecting parks and green spaces.

 Speaking about the recognition for the work behind the Green Space Index, Fields in Trust Policy Manager, Alison McCann, said: "We are thrilled to be shortlisted for this top industry award and it really is a culmination of the work we have undertaken over the last 18 months to better demonstrate impact through evidence and data.
 We are grateful for the support offered by Esri UK through their non-profit programme which is enabling us to take our innovation forward".